Building Awareness and Action Ideas

-We want to help you promote health literacy by building awareness and creating action events or activities.
-Below we included some ideas to help you in your planning.
+We want to help you promote health literacy by building awareness with engaging action events and uplifting community activities!

-We also encourage you to share your ideas on how you, your team, or your organization is participating in Health Literacy Month.
-We will keep this activity list so others can learn from your experiences.
+We also love hearing your plans!
+See below for a link to share how you, your team, or your organization is participating in Health Literacy Month.

 Contributor Organization Action Idea